Consolation prize: Clemson knocks off No. 3 Duke in hoops

 CLEMSON, S.C.
-(AP)Clemson gave its weary fans something to celebrate a night after losing the national championship game in football, getting a career-high 25 points from Aamir Simms in a 79-72 upset of No. 3 Duke on Tuesday night.
+(AP)What a wild ride the past four days have been for Clemson fans.

+The Tigers beat No. 3 Duke 79-72 on Tuesday night to sandwich wins over the Atlantic Coast Conference’s basketball blue bloods around Monday’s loss in the College Football Playoff title game.

-It was the highest-profile upset for the Tigers since beating No. 1 North Carolina on their home court in February 2001.
-And just like that day, students rushed the court at Littlejohn Coliseum.
+Tuesday night’s win over the Blue Devils was the highest-profile upset for the Tigers (9-7, 3-3 ACC) since they beat No. 1 North Carolina on their home court in February 2001.
+And just like that day, students rushed the courtat Littlejohn Coliseum.

+On Saturday, Clemson beat North Carolina in Chapel Hill for the first time in program history, ending a 59-game losing streak on the Tar Heels’ home court and setting off a locker room celebration that looked like the aftermath of an NCAA Tournament win.
+The Tigers have won three in a row since falling below .500 in a Dec.
+31 loss to Miami.

+”2020 is starting to feel like our year,” said Aamir Simms, who led Clemson with a career-high 25 points.

-The Blue Devils (15-2, 5-1 Atlantic Coast Conference) came into the game a 10 1/2-point favorite and leading the nation with an average margin of victory of 21.5 points.
+The Blue Devils (15-2, 5-1 ) came into the game as 10 1/2-point favorites and were leading the nation with an average margin of victory of 21.5 points.
 Duke had not lost since a stunning home defeat to Stephen F. Austin in November.

-The Tigers completed one of the rarest of ACC doubles.
-They beat North Carolina in Chapel Hill for the first time in program history Saturday, ending a 59-game losing streak on the Tar Heels’ home court.

-Clemson (9-7, 3-3) has now beaten North Carolina and Duke in back-to-back games twice.
-The other time came in 1990, when the Tigers won their only regular-season title in 67 ACC seasons.
+Clemson fans, stung by the football Tigers’ first loss in 30 games – a 42-25 defeat against LSU Monday night at the Superdome in New Orleans – stopped moping less than 24 hours later.
+Duke never had a bigger lead than 4-0 and Clemson led for more than 28 minutes.

+Simms and Tevin Mack, who scored 22 points, kept dragging Duke’s big men around the perimeter.

 Clemson led 40-33 at halftime and stretched the lead to nine points before Duke rallied.
 The Blue Devils led 62-59 with 6:40 remaining.